I was told that my dog has flea allergy dermatitis, but I have never seen a flea on him. How can he have flea allergy dermatitis?

 What does treatment involve?

 Since the injection of flea saliva causes the allergic response, it is important to prevent fleas from biting your dog.
 Strict flea control is essential.
-Even though you have not seen fleas on the dog, it’s important to continue rigorous flea treatment and maintain environmental control.
-Outdoor dogs pose a particular challenge.
-(For more details, refer to our handout "Flea control".)
+Even though you have not seen fleas on the dog, it is important to continue rigorous flea treatment and maintain environmental control.
+Most flea infestations occur in the warmer weather, but can occur year round (for more details, refer to our handout "Flea Control in Dogs").
 Modern monthly oral and topical flea preventives are an essential part of good pet parenting for all dogs and cats.
+For a dog with FAD, flea prevention is the best form of treatment.

 What about desensitization?

-Desensitization, or administering "allergy injections," involves injecting increasing doses of a diluted flea antigen over a prolonged period.
+Desensitization (also referred to as hyposensitization), or administering allergy injections, involves injecting increasing doses of a diluted flea antigen over a prolonged period.
 In some cases, these allergy injections may be required for the pet's life.
-Desensitization therapy is successful in approximately half of FAD cases.
+Desensitization, unfortunately is not considered to be very successful in treating flea allergy, and is rarely used.

 What about steroids or other drugs?

-Corticosteroids, "cortisone" or "steroids" are widely used to treat acute episodes of particularly itchy FAD.
+Corticosteroids (cortisone or steroids) are widely used to treat acute (sudden) episodes of particularly itchy FAD.
 They often bring about almost miraculous relief from the itching.
-However, there are significant potential side effects to steroid use.
-The long-term use of corticosteroids can ultimately result in more harm than good and cause serious, irreversible illnesses.
+However, there are significant potential side effects to steroid use (see handout "Steroid Treament - Effects in Dogs" for more information).
 Steroids can be safely used for short-term relief while flea control is being implemented.
 Combining corticosteroids with antihistamines and/or omega-fatty acid supplements is an ideal regimen for many patients.
 The goal is to use the lowest dosage of corticosteroids as possible, as infrequently as possible, preferably on an alternating- or every third-day basis.
 If your dog has developed a secondary bacterial skin infection because of the scratching, antibiotics may also be necessary.

 Your veterinarian will discuss the pros and cons of the various treatments for FAD with you during the examination, and will recommend the safest and most effective treatment plan for your pet's individual needs.
 Prevention is essential and relatively simple and inexpensive.
 Ask your veterinarian for the best flea preventive for your pet’s lifestyle and needs.